COVID-19 Vaccines: Finance Minister Worried over Logistics, Access

 The Minister of Finance, Budget and National Planning, Mrs. Zainab Ahmed, has expressed concern over the modalities in addressing access of COVID-19 vaccines in Africa.

-She observed that the process has been difficult to navigate in view of the financing of vaccines for Africa and the approach to addressing access, delivery and uptake on the continent.
+She observed that the process had been difficult to navigate in view of the financing of vaccines for Africa and the approach to addressing access, delivery and uptake on the continent.

 Speaking at a virtual high-level dialogue on ‘Financing C-19 Vaccines for Africa: A Whole of Africa Approach to Addressing Vaccine Access, Delivery and Uptake,’ she raised issues bordering on the modalities.